Surfing at Weligama

 ... with its magic fountains...

-... and its nice skyline by night!
+... and its crazy birds...... and its nice skyline by night!

 On my last evening in Malaysia I went to the Thaipusam Hindu festival at the batu caves.
 I was very impressed and wrote how I felt about it on facebook: "The last three years I spent more time in Asia than at home, and yet new experiences await me every day.
 This week about one million hindus climb up to the Batu cave temple near Kuala Lumpur, Malaysia to sacrifice little buckets of milk to the gods.
 And so I joined the crowd tonight.
 Some of them had been fasting for 48 days, were in trance now and carried the buckets attached to fishinghooks that were pierced into their backs.
 It looked like a terribly hard thing to do, a few collapsed on the way, but the support they got from the others was wonderful.
 Pure compassion!
 At the moment I finally reached the top there was a powercut.
 At first fear took over "I'm stuck in a pitch black huge cave in the middle of the night with thousands of people, if they start to panic this might turn into a very dangerous situation".
 But they didn't panic.
 They took out their phones turning the cave into a starlit sky, started to chant harder, show each other the way in the darkness and support the weakest other even more.
 All of a sudden I got to experience this festival the way it must have felt like back in the old days when people climbed by candlelight while chanting to the gods. #onceinalifetime"